A Look at Columbus Monthly's May 2021 Issue on Black Life in Columbus

 As proud as I am of this issue, I recognize we need to keep up the work and do a better job covering racial inequality and the experiences of people of color than we have in the past.
 This is a start, not the end.

-The 1975 confrontation at the famed restaurant is a civil rights turning point, a Black political awakening and a tale of police violence that continues to resonate.
+The 1975 confrontation at the famed restaurant is largely forgotten by white Columbus.
+But for longtime Black residents, it’s a civil rights turning point, a political awakening and a tale of unchecked police violence that continues to resonate.

-The extraordinary political career of Mike Coleman provided a road map for his protégé, Shannon Hardin.
+Mike Coleman is the most successful Black political leader in Columbus history.
+His career provided a road map for his protégé, Shannon Hardin.
 Then the world changed.

 Franklin County and the city of Columbus have declared racism a public health threat for good reason.
 What’s being done to attack the inequities?

-A bygone era of cars, congas, bell bottoms and Black joy lives on in the memories of its participants—and in the photography of Steve Harrison.
+This bygone era of cars, congas, bell bottoms and more lives on in the memories of its participants—and in the photography of Steve Harrison.

 Can King-Lincoln Bronzeville retain its central role in the life of Black Columbus as white residents and investment dollars pour into the neighborhood?

-While Linden has struggled, its roughly 100 churches have a remained a source of strength.
-Can these religious anchors keep the faith amid gun violence, unemployment and another neighborhood turnaround plan?
+While the Northeast Side community has struggled, its roughly 100 churches have a remained a source of strength.
+Can these religious anchors keep the faith amid gun violence, unemployment and yet another turnaround plan?

 And there’s more: